hzFishy/UnrealNotes/content/Other/Extra/Anti cheats and security.md

 ## Considerations
 It's really hard to tell the difference between an average player with a humanized cheating device and a good player.

+This is why anti cheats (ACs) is never 100% sur if a player is cheating or not.
+Also, the fact the an AC usually runs on kernel makes it a potential security issue.
+For example in 2024 a RCE (Remote Code Execution) vulnerability was [used on streamers while playing a tournament](https://www.pcgamer.com/games/battle-royale/easy-anti-cheat-washes-its-hands-of-the-apex-legends-hacking-disaster-that-saw-streamer-accounts-hijacked-live-there-is-no-rce-vulnerability-within-eac/) on Apex Legends, which seemed to be linked to the Source Engine, and not EAC.

+Here are one [article](https://www.pushtotalk.gg/p/the-gamers-do-not-understand-anti-cheat) and one [Steam post](https://steamcommunity.com/app/553850/discussions/2/4206994023681287288/) of Helldivers 2 anti cheat controverse.

 ## Software's
 Vanguard, Easy Anti Cheat (EAS) and RICOCHET runs on the kernel level.